Harsh5557/IMDB-Sentiment-Analysis/README.md

 ## Working

 Word embeddings from GloVe and POS tags from the Stanford Parser are used to form vector representations of the words.
+A single layer unidirectional LSTM with 136 units is used for sentiment analysis which predicts a movie review as 'positive' or 'negative'.